 - Titanium (Ti): 1,498 +/- 189 ppm

 Other metals not listed were not detected with the XRF in consumer goods mode.
-Tests were done for a minimum of 2-minutes and confirmed multiple times.
-The above numbers represent one specific test results set from one single 2-minute reading (not an average of multiple tests or similar.)
+Tests were conducted for a minimum of 2-minutes and confirmed multiple times.
+The above numbers represent one specific test result set from one single 2-minute reading (not an average of multiple tests or similar).

-Cadmium is a known carcinogen that is often found in red or orange (and sometimes yellow) cookware (plastic, metal, ceramic, glass).
+Cadmium is a known carcinogen often found in red or orange (and sometimes yellow) cookware (be it plastic, metal, ceramic, or glass).
 Please click this link to read more about Cadmium toxicity.
 The amount of Cadmium in this bowl is quite concerning.

 The consideration here is two-fold:

-- It is my understanding that common lore has supported the idea that these dishes should be considered “microwave safe”, even though they are made of plastic.
-This means food is being heated in the dishes and that, combined with the potential use of acidic foods in these dishes gives me quite a concern for potential leaching — especially over time…in dishes that (one reader told me) came out about 1972.
-Specific acidic foods of concern would include lemon juice (pretty much any juice, really), vinegar, tomato sauce, soups, etc…
+- It is my understanding that common lore has supported the idea these dishes should be considered “microwave safe,” even though they are made of plastic.
+This means food is being heated in the dishes and that — combined with the potential use of acidic foods in these dishes —gives me quite a concern for potential leaching, especially over time, in dishes that (one reader told me) came about in 1972.
+Specific acidic foods of concern would include lemon juice (pretty much any juice, really), vinegar, tomato sauce, soups, etc.

 Continue reading below the image.

-In response to some criticisms on my original Tupperware post (about the yellow plastic measuring cups):
+In response to some criticisms on my original Tupperware article (about the yellow plastic measuring cups):

-A handful of readers had asserted their concern that the measuring cups might only test positive for toxicants as a result of contamination caused by some sort of unusual usage with toxicants.
-While I did not expect this to be the case (based on my experience of a decade of testing consumer goods including hundreds, and perhaps thousands of vintage plastic items) I was excited to find this set of dishes (which the bowl picture here is part of) which help to disprove that concern.
-These bowls are in “brand-new-never-used” condition, and were sold with a tag indicating as much (at the antique store where they were purchased), yet the toxicant levels are comparable to those found in ones that have seen normal use and wear over the years.
-The toxicant levels are also consistent throughout the product as there is no paint or coating – just a uniform substrate material (plastic) that makes up the entire product.
+A handful of readers have asserted their concern that the measuring cups might only test positive for toxicants as a result of contamination caused by some sort of unusual usage with toxicants.
+While I did not expect this to be the case (based on my experience of a decade of testing consumer goods, including hundreds and perhaps thousands of vintage plastic items), I was excited to find this set of dishes (which the bowl pictured here is part of) that help disprove that concern.
+These bowls are in “brand-new-never-used” condition, and were sold with a tag indicating as much (at the antique store where they were purchased), yet the toxicant levels are comparable to those found in bowls that have seen normal use and wear over the years.
+The toxicant levels are also consistent throughout the product as there is no paint or coating, just a uniform substrate material (plastic) that makes up the entire product.

 As alway, please let me know if you have any questions.
-I will do my best to answer them personally although it may take a while due to the increased traffic on my blog.
+I will do my best to answer them personally although it may take a while due to increased traffic on the website.

-Thank you for reading and for sharing my posts.
-I am not yet covering the costs of my Lead poisoning prevention advocacy and consumer goods testing work.
-If you are in a position to make a contribution in support of this work, please click here for my GoFundMe link, or click here if you would like to contribute via PayPal.
+Thank you for reading and for sharing this work.
+We are not yet covering the costs of our Lead poisoning prevention advocacy and consumer goods testing work.
+If you are in a position to make a contribution in support of this work, please click here for our GoFundMe link, or click here if you would like to contribute via PayPal.
 I can’t thank you enough for your support in this way.

 What about the yellow canisters?
 I’ve been storing flour and sugar in them for YEARS!